BatoolMM/R-markdown/_episodes/07-applying-citations-bibliography-styles.md

 To do so, follow the steps below:

 * 1) Search for the first paper listed on Google Scholar by copying and pasting the title of the paper.
 Make sure to use quotations to better filter results and get the right paper.
 A tricky part is that if you want more completed files that will render to more accurate citations you have to check for existing versions (if any) of the same result.
-Google Scholar amasses them altogether into one in the link &quot;All 6 versions&quot;, listing out different repositories and websites the paper can be found.
+Google Scholar amasses them altogether into one in the link "All 6 versions", listing out different repositories and websites the paper can be found.

 ![Fig. 7.1 - Bibtext from Google Scholar (1)](../fig/07-gs-bibtex1.png)